COPE Data: Enhancing Risk Assessment for Insurance

 Occupancy is another critical factor in COPE data, as it reflects how a property is utilized.
 Different uses of a property bring varying levels of risk, which can significantly impact the type of insurance coverage needed.
 For example, a property functioning as a manufacturing facility will likely have a higher risk profile due to the presence of machinery, chemicals, and other hazards, compared to a retail store, which might face different risks such as theft or liability from customer injuries.

 For brokers, having detailed occupancy information allows offering more precise recommendations to clients to help them understand how their property’s use affects their insurance needs and guide them toward policies that adequately cover these specific risks.
 Additionally, this knowledge enables brokers to assist clients in mitigating risks associated with their occupancy type, such as implementing safety protocols or upgrading security systems, which can lead to more favorable insurance terms.
+Changes in occupancy over time are a common source of underwriting risk, making ongoing COPE data updates essential rather than one-time data collection.

 Protection